Trickster (Japanese TV series): Broadcast

 The series began airing on Tokyo MX at 1:05 am and Yomiuri TV at 1:59 am on October 4, 2016.
 It will later air on BS11 at 1:30 am on October 5, 2016.
 The anime's first opening theme song from episodes 1 to 12 is "Kimi Dake no Boku de Iru Kara" by Gackt, while the first ending theme song, titled "1Hope Sniper", is performed by Azusa Tadokoro.
 From episodes 13 to 24, the second opening theme song is "Unmei Jirenma" (運命ジレンマ) by Azusa Tadokoro, while the second ending theme song is "Tsumi no Keishō ~Original Sin~" (罪の継承～ORIGINAL SIN～) by Gackt.
 It will be released across 8 Blu-ray home video release volumes, totalling 24 episodes.
-Crunchyroll is simulcasting the anime.
-Funimation is currently streaming a simuldub on their website, starting with the first episode on November 3, 2016.
+Crunchyroll streamed the series.
+Funimation premiered a simuldub on their website, starting with the first episode on November 3, 2016.

 A prequel OVA written by Gō Zappa and Takeshi Miyamoto, titled "Episode 00", was released on December 22, 2016.
 The OVA consists of two parts with each part running for 25 minutes, totalling 50 minutes.